Towards Backwards-Compatible Data with Confounded Domain Adaptation: Discussion

-\subsection{Future Work}
+The first main limitation of our framework is that we assume access to all confounders at training time.
+While our experiments suggest that our approach works well given a superset of the true confounding variables, our experiments suggest that ConDo fails to benefit from receiving a subset of the true confounders.
+Controlling for partially-latent or fully-latent confounding remains as future work.
+A second limitation is that we assume a deterministic mapping (and in our concrete implementations, a linear mapping) between feature spaces.
+It would be nontrivial to extend our approach to non-deterministic mappings with distributional regression or conditional generative modeling.
+A third limitation is that, even if we are able to learn the ground-truth feature adaptation, we may only use the adapted features for downstream prediction tasks where the conditional distribution of the target variable given features is the same for source and target.

-Our approach is more appropriate for adaptation settings where source and target correspond to different versions of sensor devices, different laboratory protocols, and similar settings where the required adaptation is linear (or even location-scale).
-It would be useful to examine whether this approach extends gracefully to nonlinear adaptations, such as those parameterized by neural networks.
+Furthermore, despite our limiting assumptions, both our proposed divergences, the reverse KLD and the MMD, suffer from non-identifiability.
+Multiple transformations may match the source distribution to the target distribution, and both our objective functions are indifferent among such transforms.
+We currently rely on gradient flow from the initial parameters to make a sensible choice, but this offers no guarantees.

-Our KL-divergence based approach is currently relies on either a (potentially multivariate) linear Gaussian distribution or a univariate (nonlinear) Gaussian Process (GP).
-Extending the latter to full affine transformations of multivariate features could take advantage of recent advances in using Gaussian Process conditional density estimation \citep{dutordoir2018gaussian} for better modeling of uncertainty, and recent advances in improving scalability for multivariate outputs \citep{zhe2019scalable}.
+\subsection{Future work}

-Optimization of MMD is challenging, because it is a nonconvex functional.
-Our sampling from the confounder prior injects noise which may help overcome the nonconvexity, but adding Gaussian noise to the samples has been proven to be beneficial \citep{arbel2019maximum}, so it is worth examining.
+Optimal transport (OT) offers a principled criteria, minimal transport cost, to choose among transformations which provide equal fit to the data.
+This suggests replacing the reverse KLD and MMD with an OT-based alternative, such as the Wasserstein distance.
+Yet, while minimal transport cost is an excellent ``prior'', it is not the only defensible choice.
+For example, $L_p$ regularization, empirical Bayes weight sharing such as used by ComBat \citep{johnson2007adjusting}, and constraints (e.g. non-negativity or zero-off-diagonal for linear mappings) may instead be preferred, and may be fruitfully combined with KLD and/or MMD.

-Furthermore, while we minimized the KL-divergence and MMD, there are other potential distances worth minimizing.
-For example, Wasserstein Procrustes analysis was recently developed and applied to align text embeddings across languages \citep{grave2019unsupervised, ramirez2020novel}.
-By combining this with conditioning on confounding variables, one could potentially align embeddings between languages with different topic compositions.
+Due to the affine restriction on the transformation, our proposed approach is more appropriate for adaptation settings where source and target correspond to different versions of experimental assays and similar settings where the required adaptation is affine (or even location-scale).
+It would be useful to examine whether our framework extends gracefully to nonlinear adaptations parameterized by neural networks.

 Finally, thus far our analysis of ConDo has been purely empirical.
-Theoretical analysis would surely be appropriate, particularly before applying it to data analyses and statistical inference tasks.
+Theoretical analysis would surely be appropriate, particularly before relying on ConDo for statistical inference tasks.